SharePoint/sp-dev-docs/docs/general-development/debugging-sharepoint-server-workflows.md

 ## Conclusion

-The workflow story in the SharePoint Server 2013 release introduced a new layer of abstraction, Workflow Manager 1.0.
+The workflow story in the SharePoint release introduced a new layer of abstraction, Workflow Manager 1.0.
 This new architecture changed how workflows are processed.
-SharePoint Server 2013 now relies on Workflow Manager 1.0 for all workflow processing and management.
+SharePoint now relies on Workflow Manager 1.0 for all workflow processing and management.

 One task you need to perform when creating custom applications and business processes in workflows is debugging your work.
-The new workflow architecture of SharePoint Server 2013 offers the same debugging options that existed in previous versions of SharePoint.
+The new workflow architecture of SharePoint offers the same debugging options that existed in previous versions of SharePoint.
 However, the new architecture offers two new options when creating custom workflows using the new architecture.
-This article explained the legacy debugging options as well as the new options using the **WriteLine** activity and using Fiddler for intercepting and inspecting traffic between SharePoint Server 2013 and Workflow Manager 1.0.
+This article explained the legacy debugging options as well as the new options using the **WriteLine** activity and using Fiddler for intercepting and inspecting traffic between SharePoint and Workflow Manager 1.0.